borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 The following explains how to learn a GLM from the fMRIprep output, the provided MATLAB scripts are adapted for the finger-tapping experiment, which involves five conditions (one for each finger).

 - You will need to install `freesurfer` and have the license file pointed out correctly in the script
+    - On windows computer we cloned the vistasoft MRI repository https://github.com/vistalab/vistasoft and then added the external/freesurfer folder to MATLAB path
+    - On linux/mac you can instal freesurfer normally this will give you the mri_convert and other commands to get the .mgh files
-- Load data in MATLAB, make sure to open MATLAB from the script itself
+- Load data in MATLAB using script in `load_data.m` in `pipeline/eeg_fmri_pipelines/finger-tapping` directory, make sure to open MATLAB from the script itself
-    - using the script in `load_data.m` in `pipeline/eeg_fmri_pipelines/finger-tapping` directory
     - the script will perform the following:
         - load the fmriprep output data into MATLAB
             - we will use the `fsnative` space files